Rohit-Raut/Proto-DUNE-HD-PurityMonitoringSystem/README.md

 # Proto-DUNE-HD Purity Monitoring System

 Welcome to the **Proto-DUNE-HD Purity Monitoring System** repository!
 This project focuses on analyzing ADC signals, calculating integrals, and monitoring purity within the Proto-DUNE-HD experimental framework.
-The tools and scripts in this repository are essential for high-energy physics data analysis and purity monitoring.
+This tool was used for extracting the data from Proto-DUNE HD detector, cleaning the cosmic backgrounds, and analyzing the Bismuth Source.

 This repository represents a collaborative effort between **CERN** and the **University of Texas at Arlington**.